Pseudo-Finsler spaces modeled on a pseudo-Minkowski space: The strategy

 called respectively, the Legendre dual of $y$, the (pseudo-)Finsler metric, the Cartan torsion, the mean Cartan torsion and the Cartan curvature of the tangent pseudo-Minkowski space.
 Since the metric is non-degenerate we shall also have the inverse metric $g^{ab}$.
 To simplify notations we shall also regard $\mathscr{L}$ as a local function in the horizontally induced variables i.e.\ from $U\times \mathbb{R}^m \to \mathbb{R}$, $U\subset \mathbb{R}^m$, so that $(x^\mu,y^\nu)\to \mathscr{L}(x^\mu,y^\nu)$.
 Thus we can write

-Now, most references of Finsler geometry provide expressions of the most important tensors in horizontally induced coordinates so we shall stick to those \cite{minguzzi14c,bejancu00,shen01,szilasi14}.
+Now, most references of Finsler geometry provide expressions of the most important tensors in the coordinates $(x^\mu, y^\nu)$ induced over the tangent bundle by the coordinates on the base, so we shall stick to those \cite{minguzzi14c,bejancu00,shen01,szilasi14}.
 However, our aim is to change variables from the pair $(x^\mu, y^\nu)$ to $(x^\mu, y^a)$.
 So we shall need the change of partial derivatives

 The idea is to arrange the notable tensors in terms of the quantities $e^a_\alpha$, $e^\alpha_a$, $c^a_{\ bc}$, $c^a_{\ bc,d}$ which only depend on $x^\mu$ and in terms of the quantities displayed in (\ref{doa}) including the inverse metric $g^{ab}$ which only depend on $y^a$.
 So we do not raise or lower indices with the metric in the commutation coefficients otherwise we would spoil this property introducing objects dependent on both variables.
 Only after we have obtained all expressions of interest we simplify them lowering or raising the indices of the commutators, with the convention that the upper index in $c^a_{\ bc}$ gets lowered to the left as $c_{abc}$.
 For instance applying the previous formulas to $\mathscr{L}$ we get